Nick-Mazuk/next-js-starter/README.md

 This is a template repository, so follow the [GitHub documentation for using template repositories](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

-> Make sure to select "include all branches".
+> Do not select "include all branches".

 After installation, update dependencies